-If you are on a grandstand, just grab a sandwich and a drink at one of the numerous snack bars or at the Casino supermarket on the Boulevard Albert 1er, just by the departure grid.
-One exception to this rule is restaurant la Provence, a pleasant family-run restaurant on rue Grimaldi that does pizza and pasta and has good reviews – it’s also a personal favourite of mine.
+If you are on a grandstand, just grab a quick sandwich and a drink at one of the numerous snack bars or at the Casino supermarket on the Boulevard Albert 1er, just by the departure grid.

-You can also get a more authentic snack at the Place d’Armes market (marché de la Condamine), located behind the harbour at the foot of the Old Town hill, where there are plenty of nice stalls with good quality food, such as Truffle Gourmet and Roger Socca (French speakers will enjoy his TV interview) inside the market building.
+You can also get a more authentic lunch at the Place d’Armes market (marché de la Condamine), located behind the harbour at the foot of the Old Town hill, where there are plenty of nice stalls with good quality fresh food, such as Le Comptoir, Truffle Gourmet and Roger Socca (French speakers will enjoy his TV interview) inside the market building.